 - the major curtailment or elimination of a teaching, research, or public service program in accordance with the provisions of section 605 of The Code.

 For more information on faculty separations view the Academic Tenure Policy.

-An SPA separation occurs when a University employee is dismissed, resigns, transfers, retires, dies, is separated due to unavailability when leave is exhausted, or subject to a reduction in force.
+An SHRA separation occurs when a University employee is dismissed, resigns, transfers, retires, dies, is separated due to unavailability when leave is exhausted, or subject to a reduction in force.

 An involuntary dismissal occurs in accordance with the Disciplinary Action, Suspension and Dismissal Policies adopted by the University.

 Prior to being dismissed for Unsatisfactory Job Performance, permanent employees must receive at least 2 written warnings including a final written warning.
 Being dismissed for Unacceptable Personal Conduct or Grossly Inefficient Job Performance does not require previous disciplinary action in your file.

 SHRA employees who are separated for Unacceptable Personal Conduct or Grossly Inefficient Job Performance are not eligible for rehire with the University.
 This includes employees who resign once disciplinary action for dismissal due to Unacceptable Personal Conduct or Grossly Inefficient Job Performance has begun.
 Employee Relations is responsible for maintaining the no rehire list.

 In special circumstances and at the department's discretion, employees may be given the option to resign in lieu of dismissal.

 Employees are required to provide their immediate supervisor with written notice of resignation at least two (2) weeks or ten (10) workdays prior to the last intended workday.
 The last day the employee reports to work is the separation date.
 In the absence of exceptional circumstances, failure to provide sufficient notice may result in being ineligible for rehire.

 Voluntary Resignation Without Notice